sohamk005/Jvault/README.md

-# 🔐 SecureFileEncryption - Java GUI File Encryptor
+# 🔐 Jvault - SecureFileEncryption - Java GUI File Encryptor

 This is a simple and secure Java Swing-based GUI application to encrypt and decrypt files using AES encryption.
 Perfect as a cybersecurity mini project or to learn about cryptography in Java.